Canyon, neon, and the classic Panhandle road-trip stops

 One real overnight

-The trip works better when you stop pretending it is just a pass-through.
+The trip works better when you stop assuming it is just a pass-through.